Hungary national football team: Team records

 Hungary has the distinction of setting the highest Elo football rating ever achieved by a national side, a high of 2230 in 1954.
-It was set after Hungary's 4–2 victory over Uruguay in the 1954 World Cup semi-final on 30 June 1954, the final match in their 31-game unbeaten streak (see below).
+It was set after Hungary's 4–2 victory over Uruguay in the 1954 World Cup semi-finals on 30 June 1954, the final match in their 31-game unbeaten streak (see below).
 Germany and England come in second (2223 in 2014) and third (2212 in 1928) respectively.

-Brazil of 1962 owns the fourth highest with 2194, and Spain of 2010, with 2165, is the fifth.
+The youngest-ever player of the Hungarian national team, József Horváth, is the second youngest scorer of European national teams according the IFFHS.

-Ferenc Puskás was recognized to be the top scorer of the 20th century, by the IFFHS.
+Ferenc Puskás is recognized to be the top scorer of the 20th century, by the IFFHS.

 Top international goalscorers of the 20th century

 Two of the top six international goalscorers of the 20th century were Hungarian, both of them from the Golden Team of the 1950s.

 Undefeated run

-Hungary, with its master narrative of being undefeated in the 1950s also broke one of football's timeless benchmarks being first to eclipse an 1888 Scotland national football team record of being undefeated in 22 consecutive matches.
-They bettered the old mark by nine additional games to 31 (or 32 counting the match against East Germany, that is not considered an official international for that team).
-Hungary holds the third longest consecutive run of matches unbeaten with 31 international games between 14 May 1950 and 4 July 1954, when they lost the World Cup final to West Germany.
+Hungary was the first team to eclipse an 1888 Scottish record of being undefeated in 22 consecutive matches.
+They bettered the old mark by nine additional games to 31, now the third-longest unbeaten streak, going undefeated from 14 May 1950 to 4 July 1954, when they lost the World Cup final to West Germany.

-Italy hold the longest string of 37 unbeaten matches.
+Italy holds the longest string at 37 unbeaten matches.